 In some cases, transferring credits for a course is extremely simple.
-If a previous student has completed the same course and transferred to NU, the course has already been through the evaluation process.
-However, if a course completed at your original institution has not been transferred previously, it will be evaluated for NU equivalency by an academic program chair.
+If a previous student has completed the same course and transferred it to NU, the course has already been through the evaluation process.

-Staff at NU want to be fair in giving transfer credit for courses completed successfully with a grade of “C” or better.
-Nursing courses require a “C+” grade.
+Transfer credit will only be awarded for courses completed successfully with a grade of C or higher.
+Nursing courses require a C+ or higher grade to transfer.